 All you have to do is create a Pinterest board for your brand and start searching for images using the keywords you chose for your brand voice.
 For LeafPup: loyal, warm, and confident images become the filter for “pins” that fit the brand.

-After pinning about 50 different images to our company board, we had a pretty good idea what our brand was going to look like!
+After pinning about 50 different images to our company board, I had a pretty good idea what our brand was going to look like!

 We picked a few of our favorite images and made a collage to narrow down the overall “vibe”.
 Here’s what it looks like.